charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

   nav: "shared/_side-navigation.md"
 context:
   title: "Installing to a local machine"
-  description: How to install the Charmed Distribution of Kubernetes on a single machine for easy testing and development.
+  description: How to install Charmed Kubernetes on a single machine for easy testing and development.
-keywords: lxd, conjure-up, requirements,developer
+keywords: lxd, requirements, developer
 tags: [install]
 sidebar: k8smain-sidebar
 permalink: install-local.html